Ekanpat/Amazon_Vine_Analysis/README.md

 - 5 stars Non-Vine reviews
 ![image](Resources/Non_Vine_Review.png)

-30,643 five stars reviews conducted on the sample of non vine population.
+30,643 five stars reviews conducted on the sample of non-vine population.

 - Percentage of Vine and Non_Vine reviews
 ![image](Resources/Pctg_Review.png)

-The percentage of five stars vine reviews was 41.3% while the non vine five stars reviews percentage was 53%.
+The percentage of five stars vine reviews was 41.3% while the non-vine five stars reviews percentage was 53%.

 ## Summary
-- From the results, non vine reviews provide a large sample and results which are considered interesting despite not having an initiaive to do so.
-They represent the consulers of the sports apparel products.
+- From the results, non-vine reviews provide a large sample and results which are considered interesting despite not having an initiative to do so.
+They represent the consumers of the sports apparel products.

-- A new analysis on the sample to include the demography of the vine reviewers.
-We shall have and include a mixte of users and genders in the datasets to draw conclusion on the results of the reviews.
+- A new analysis on the sample to include the demography and a mixture of users and genders in the dataset for more conclusive results of the reviews.